© 2014 WebMD, LLC. All rights reserved.

 - Enlarged pancreas: An enlarged pancreas is rare.
 It may be a harmless anatomic abnormality or it may be a sign of autoimmune pancreatitis.

 - Physical examination: By pressing on the center of the belly, a doctor might check for masses or abdominal pain.
-He or she can also look for other signs of pancreas conditions.
+They can also look for other signs of pancreas conditions.
 Pancreatic pain often radiates to the back.

 - Computed tomography scan: A CT scanner takes multiple X-rays, and a computer creates detailed images of the pancreas and abdomen.
 Contrast dye may be injected into your veins to improve the images.